heowc/action-hexo/README.md

-# GitHub Action for NPM
+# GitHub Action for Hexo

 This Action for hexo enables arbitrary actions with the hexo command-line client

 ## Usage